UTHSCSA-NAL/RCC-Code/README.txt

 ## MATLAB code for RCC: Robust Collaborative Clustering

-## To perform RCC, simply run RCC.m.
+## To perform RCC, simply unzip nmfv1_4 and run RCC.m.

 ## To set up the experiments from scratch, run the following scripts: